• Art magazine

 Henri Rousseau & contemporaries

 Henri Rousseau (1844-1910), who is also referred to as "Der Zöllner" (French: Le Douanier), is considered the most famous artist in this direction.
-His naive art is reflected in representations of the jungle with the tropical vegetation, with the painter also created portraits in a simple style.
+His naive art of mirrors t opposite the jungle with the tropical vegetation, with the painter also created portraits in a simple style.

 The French painter Henri Rousseau was famous for his naive paintings.
 At the same time, he is also considered a pioneer of surrealism.
 In particular, his work “The Dream” illustrates this in an impressive way.
 In a lavish jungle landscape, wild animals, colorful birds, climbing monkeys, palm trees and trees with bright orange fruits can be seen.
 The idyllic scenery is immersed in a paradisiacal light from the round, white moon.